The intercontinental pull mistaken for Liberalism

 Chatter about deglobalization, 'friendshoring' and allied blocs is swelling.
 This time around, a more honest ‘accounting’ of the interests of nations might give us a more stable world.

 There has long been a curious glitch in conventional accounts of geopolitical motivations and machinations.
 Recent events foreground a possible source clearer than ever.

 The word ‘account’ has two somewhat contrasting senses.
 One is that of a narrative.
 A reporter gives an account of events.
 The other is a tally of transactions.
 It’s what an accountant does.
 The two contrast in the sense that the latter is an objective exercise.
 You rely on unassailable numbers.
-You cannot make them up1.
+You cannot make them up.
 Narratives are subjective.
-Not only are they subject to the Rashomon Effect, that is their essential nature.
+Not only are they sensitive to the Rashomon Effect, that is their essential nature.
 Stories are made up and their makers have an end in mind.

 The war in Ukraine set off columns and essays on an old question: What attracts countries to one another?
 Like in any high school social network, you’d get very different answers if you ask the attractor and then the attractee.
 They point to different accounts.
 The Times speaks for the former; this newsletter for the latter.